SSARHERPS/SSAR-species-database/README.md

 ### Search query parameters

+1. `q`: The main query, for common names or species.
-1. `fuzzy`: if truthy, use a similar sounding search for results, like SOUNDEX.
+2. `fuzzy`: if truthy, use a similar sounding search for results, like SOUNDEX.
 Note this won't work for authority years or deprecated scientific names. **Default `false`**
-2. `loose`: Truthy.
+3. `loose`: Truthy.
 Don't check for strict matches, allow partials and case-insensitivity **Application default `true`; API default `false`**
-3. `only`: restrict search to this csv column list.
+4. `only`: restrict search to this csv column list.
 Return an error if invalid column specified.
-4. `include`: Include additional search columns in this csv list.
+5. `include`: Include additional search columns in this csv list.
 Return an error if invalid column specified.
-5. `type`: restrict search to this `major_type`.
+6. `type`: restrict search to this `major_type`.
 Literal scientific match only.
 Return an error if the type does not exist. **Default none**
-6. `filter`: restrict search by this list of {"`column`":"value"}
+7. `filter`: restrict search by this list of {"`column`":"value"}
    object list.
 Requires key "BOOLEAN_TYPE" set to either "AND" or "OR".
 Return an error if the key does not exist, or if an unknown column is specified.
 This should be supplied as a URL-encoded JSON